Guam Kingfishers

 Female Guam Kingfisher

 National Aviary Senior Aviculturist Brianna Crane plays a crucial role in this process.
-In addition to incubating fertile eggs in our Breeding Center that will hopefully hatch and join the program this year, Brianna has personally transported fertile Cincinnati Zoo Guam Kingfisher eggs and a chick to the Sihek Translocation Biosecurity Facility at the Sedgwick County Zoo in Kansas.
-Every hatching is critical, as these birds holds the potential to be among the first Guam Kingfishers introduced into the wild on Palmyra Atoll.
-The process of introducing a species back into the wild is extremely intricate and complex, especially with challenges of a species on the brink of extinction.
+In addition to incubating fertile eggs in our Breeding Center that hatched and joined the program this year, Brianna has personally transported fertile Cincinnati Zoo Guam Kingfisher eggs and chicks that hatched at the Aviary to the Sihek Translocation Biosecurity Facility at the Sedgwick County Zoo in Kansas.
+Every hatching is critical.
+The process of introducing a species back into the wild is extremely intricate and complex, especially with the challenges of a species on the brink of extinction.

 A 2024 Timeline of Hatchings